 When insurance companies don’t act according to the terms of the insurance policy or don’t follow the law, that’s known as acting in “bad faith.”
 Such actions often violate state laws.
 As a result, you could have grounds for taking legal action against an insurance company for its actions.
 A bad faith insurance claim might involve the company delaying, discounting or denying payment without a reasonable basis for doing so.
 But there are many other instances of insurance bad faith:

 - Using deceptive or ambiguous wording in the policy

 - Failing to investigate a claim

-- Failing to offer a defense if you are sued
+- Failing to offer a defense

 If you are a victim of insurance bad faith, you may be entitled to seek not only compensation for your losses related to the original claim, but you may also be entitled to punitive damages from the insurance company.
 This is compensation awarded to people when the defendant’s behavior falls outside the bounds of acceptable conduct.
 If the insurance company has acted maliciously in the denial or delay of your claim, you may be entitled to such damages.
 Additionally, you may be entitled to compensation for emotional distress.

 If you suspect an insurance company is acting in bad faith, we strongly urge you to take the following steps:

 - Compile all written documents you have received from the insurance company about your accident.
 Even if a certain document doesn’t seem important or relevant to your accident, make sure you keep all written information you have received from the insurance company.

 - If you have had phone conversations with the insurance company, write down what they said to you.
 Also make sure to write down the date and time of the conversation, as well as the name of the person you spoke with, if possible.
 That way, you’ll have a record of what happened